 One common theme surrounding me throughout the years has been the joy I bring to those around me.
 As toddlers, Pamela and I were introduced to Alice, a timid, distrustful adult female.
 After years of being forced to participate in painful research studies, Alice had experienced very little to laugh about in her life.
 When Pamela and I came rushing in, Alice had no idea what to think about us rambunctious kids.
 We jumped on her and playfully tickled her until she laughed, possibly for the first time ever.

 The silliness continued when we moved to Florida.
 As a youngster, I would frequently parade around the island wearing a homemade dress designed out of chow bags my caregivers saved for me just for this purpose.
-I enjoyed modelling my fashion sense for everyone just as much as they enjoyed watching me.
+I enjoyed modeling my fashion sense for everyone just as much as they enjoyed watching me.
 Although I spent most of my time running around being silly, I also had softer moments, like when I would sit quietly in the oak tree on the island with Thelma, one of the older ladies in the group.
 I also enjoy making large nests out of all the stuffed animals I can find.

 - Frozen bananas